mir-am/LIBTwinSVM/README.md

 ```python
 python -m libtsvm
 ```

+## Documentation
+Usage examples and API reference can be found on the project's [Read the Docs page](https://libtwinsvm.readthedocs.io/en/latest/).

 ## License
 LIBTwinSVM library is licensed under the terms of GNU General Public License v3.
 This library can be used for both academic and commercial purposes.
 For more information, check out the [LICENSE](https://github.com/mir-am/LIBTwinSVM/blob/master/LICENSE.txt) file.